rgriola/google-search-me/COPILOT_RULES.md

 -create a plan prior to implimenting changes to the code, structure of the project.

 -use localHost:3000 for a test server, you may need to kill this first to get a fresh reload.

 -sqlite3 is the database for this project
 -plain javascript, html and css.

 - use the NotificationService rather than system alerts.
 Red for warnings green for success, blue for info.

 path to dev database:
 ./server/locations.db

-path to production database: (not made yet) ./server/locations-prod.db

 ### Database Schema (CLEAN - Jan 2025):
 saved_locations table contains only essential columns: